wp-kitten/cp-pwa/README.md

 # cp-pwa
-Allows your ContentPress website to be available for offline browsing.
-A [ContentPress](https://github.com/wp-kitten/contentpress) Plugin.
+Allows your ValPress website to be available for offline browsing.
+A [ValPress](https://github.com/wp-kitten/valpress) Plugin.